Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/space-elevator.md

 ## September 1st, 2020 Livestream
 * [Q&A: Are we going to be able to get the Space Elevator Food Court?](../../../transcriptions/yt-YNogQuanQlc.md) https://www.youtube.com/watch?v=YNogQuanQlc

+## August 25th, 2020 Livestream
+* Q&A: Could we order food from the Food Station, or is it like a buffet? https://www.youtube.com/watch?v=aSiqmneWXcg
+* Q&A: Will there be a rocket to leave the planet? https://www.youtube.com/watch?v=r6XZwAA1Cvk
+* Q&A: Can we send the nuke waste to FICSIT? https://www.youtube.com/watch?v=MmiaI_vhyI0

 ## June 8th, 2020 Livestream
 * [Q&A: How about repeatable Space Elevator shipments to make more use of it?](../../../transcriptions/yt-fbCEIVUNDe0.md) https://www.youtube.com/watch?v=fbCEIVUNDe0
 * [Snutt, Jace, & Mark Talk: Changing the behaviour of the Space Elevator inputs](../../../transcriptions/yt-HAB_W3gw4mQ.md) https://www.youtube.com/watch?v=HAB_W3gw4mQ